-The industrial Swedish town of Norrköping, nestled along an inlet of the Baltic Sea, was once known for its booming textile industry.
+The industrial town of Norrköping, Sweden, nestled along an inlet of the Baltic Sea, was once known for its booming textile industry.
 Now, decades after outsourcing muffled the city’s industrial buzz, Norrköping is known primarily as a quiet student town, dotted with repurposed factories and the snaking waterways that interweave them.

 In such surroundings, it seems strange to find the world’s largest open UFO archive.
 Yet there it is, just a five-minute tram ride from the city center.

 The Archives for the Unexplained, formerly known as The UFO Archives, are scattered throughout 10 storage facilities in the housing quarters of Ljura, a neighborhood in the city’s south.
 These facilities are located in the cellars of colorful, structural-functionalist apartment complexes.

 As co-founder and administrative manager Anders Liljegren gives me a tour of the first storage unit, we cross paths with several young students exiting the apartment’s double-doors.
 Do they realize that century-old collections dedicated to the obscure and unexplained reside just beneath their feet?
 “Most likely not,” Liljegren laughs when I ask him.
 “They probably think we’re doing a really bad job of hiding a drug operation or something when we bring huge boxes to the units.”